unff/Escoba/README.md

 - [x] rough out new account UI component
 - [ ] rough out new event UI component
 - [ ] pass object to each
-- [ ] classes are called 'event', but component is all 'entry'.
+- [x] classes are called 'event', but component is all 'entry'.
 Change 'entry' to 'event'
+- [x] Add reactive form for accounts to show at the bottom of the left column
+- [ ] Add temporary reactive form for events to show at the bottom of the right column (debug only)
+- [ ] flag event form as debug with ngIf?
+- [ ] Wire accounts form into gun()
-- [ ]
+- [ ] Wire accounts formGroupModel into the actual account model in a submit function

+Click on an account, appComponent should get the key of the selected account and populate selectedAccount with the object from the accoutns array. account deselected should point selectedAccount to an empty Account object so that no data shows in the form until entered.
+Add account / Modify account should push new or update existing